 In the first of our Borne Arctic Challenge blogs, we talk to team member Georgie Breitmeyer about how she’s preparing for the expedition.

 Borne’s annual Golf Day will take place on 11th October this year.
-We are delighted to have exclusive use of Sunningdale Golf Club with its beautiful surroundings and a challenging 18-hole course.
-The day will kick-off with breakfast, followed by 18-holes of exhilarating competition in a 4-ball competition with a shotgun start.
-This is followed by […]
+We are delighted to have exclusive use of the Old Course at Sunningdale Golf Club with its beautiful surroundings and a challenging 18-hole course.
+The day will kick-off with breakfast, followed by 18-holes of exhilarating competition in a 4-ball competition with a shotgun start. […]